911 (Lady Gaga song): Background and production

 On September 17, 2020, Gaga retweeted a post from 2013 that said, "A POP MUSIC EMERGENCY IS UNDERWAY 911."
 The video premiered the following day at 9AM PT on YouTube.
 Tarsem revealed that it was supposed to be released earlier but was pushed back because it was "too close to 9/11, and that wasn't being sensitive enough."
 In addition to "911", the video includes the orchestral interludes "Chromatica II" and "Chromatica III", the preludes to "911" and "Sine from Above", respectively.
 LG Electronics later included an exclusive edit of the music video, along with commentary by Tarsem Singh, on its FOMO channel which is available on the company's smart TVs.
-On December 12, 2020, Gaga released the forty-ninth episode of her web series Gagavision, showing the behind the scenes of the music video.
-On August 14, 2021, a new 360-degree behind the scenes video was released exclusively on the CEEK VR app.
+On December 12, 2020, Gaga released the forty-ninth episode of her web series Gagavision, showing behind-the-scenes footage of the making of the video.
+On August 14, 2021, a 360-degree behind-the-scenes video was released on the CEEK VR app.